APONVIE as the Foundation of a Multimodal Regimen for Patients at Medium-to-High Risk of Postoperative Nausea and Vomiting (PONV)

 Guidelines for Multimodal Treatment

 This prospective, double-blinded, randomized 2-arm study evaluated the occurrence of vomiting and the severity of nausea in the 48 hours following surgery in 150 ambulatory plastic surgery patients undergoing general anesthesia with 2 or more risk factors for PONV.
-Patients received either aprepitant plus IV ondansetron or IV ondansetron and placebo.
+Patients received either aprepitant plus intravenous (IV) ondansetron or IV ondansetron and placebo.

 Primary Endpoint